Course Syllabus

 Final Grades

-This is a 3-week pass/fail mastery-based course.
+This is a 3-week pass/fail skills-based course.
 Your grade is not based solely on points or percentages, and you may not skip any assessments in this course.
-To be eligible to receive a Pass grade for the course, you must:
+To be eligible to receive a Pass grade for the course, you will need to:

-If you submit all of your assignments, resubmit all requested work, AND earn 85% (+191 / 225 pts.) or higher for the course, you will pass the class.
+If you submit all of your assignments, resubmit all requested work, AND earn 85% (+191 / 225 pts.) or higher for the course, you will successfully complete the course.

 Grading Scale with Evidence Description